The cloud — the very concept of what it is and what it does — remains ambiguous to lot of non-technical managers.

 The backend consists of the following key subcomponents:

-2. The storage is where data resides.
-The types and capacity of cloud storage varies depending on the cloud provider and the requirements of the organization.
+- The storage is where data resides.
+The types and capacity of cloud storage varies depending on the cloud service provider, and the requirements of the organization.

-3. The management software enables cloud providers and their client organizations to monitor the cloud’s performance and capacity.
-Through this singular console, administrators can track cloud usage, deploy new applications, integrate data, perform disaster recovery measures, and execute other management tasks.
+- The management software enables cloud providers and their client organizations to monitor the cloud’s performance and capacity.
+Through this singular console, administrators can track their cloud resources usage, deploy new applications, integrate data, perform disaster recovery measures, and execute other management tasks.

 A basic cloud computing architecture diagram is illustrated below.

 In cloud computing architecture, the network connects the frontend and backend together enabling data to go back and forth.